Customizing your symbol map

 Refine: Legend

-We gave our map legend the title "Warming since 1960 <br>in °C per century" – the <br> makes sure that the line breaks after 1960 in the desktop view.
-We also used used custom labels to make visible that our legend shows degree celsius:
+We gave our map legend the title "Warming since 1960 in °C per century".
+We also used used custom labels to make visible that our legend shows degree celsius.

 Refine: Appearance

-The third and last panel in the Refine tab is the Appearance panel.
-Here you have four options:
+The last panel in the Refine tab is the Appearance panel.
+Here you have the following options:

 These are all the settings you can find in the Refine tab.
 Let's move on to the Annotate tab: